 “I could make that without even using my sewing machine!”
 I thought, as my mind began to whirl.
 I recalled seeing a similar flour sack towel at Ikea so I took a little road trip and came home with these adorable Tekla towels for $0.59 each.

 Check out the directions and printable pattern below then make yourself some adorable Valentine accessories.
-I think I’m going to bake some Piece of My Heart cookies and give my friends a Valentine this year!
+I think I’m going to bake some Piece of My Heart cookies and give my adult friends a Valentine.
+Who says kids should have all the fun?!

 - Flour sack towels